It's easy to start your application.

 Undergraduate engineering Student Services maintains course evaluation decisions from past years on the Outside Course Evaluation Database.
 Click on the first letter of the name of your college or university to find the list of previously evaluated courses.
 Classes not listed on our transfer database can still be evaluated to see if they will transfer to WashU.

-All students who enter the Graduate 3-year Option are awarded the Graduate Affiliation Scholarship which guarantees a 50 percent tuition discount for the first year, a 55 percent discount the second year and a 60 percent discount the third year.
+All students who are admitted are awarded the Graduate Affiliation Scholarship which guarantees a 50 percent tuition discount for all three academic years.
 International and domestic students are eligible.

 Are merit-based scholarships available?